Security Engineering in IIIf, Part II -- Shadowing the IIIf: Conclusions and Related Work

-In this paper, we have revisited the earlier contribution \cite{kam:24a} of the extension of the IIIf on information flow control illustrating it on the application to flight radars.
-The application has been used to show how implicit information flows may occur and how they can be controlled using the introduction of security class labeling.
-We have shown how implicit information flows can be eliminated using hiding.
-The notion of Noninterference (NI) has been introduced and proved on the improved flightradar example.
-Thereby, the security of the flightradar can be shown.
-These results were already established in \cite{kam:24a} and formalized in IIIf (see online sources).
-However, in this work we have now considered another extension of the security engineering process of the IIIf.
-We have briefly revisited the notion of refinement \cite{kam:19a,kam:20a} but now we have addressed the refinement of information flow security.
-Inspired by the concept of ``ignorance preservation'' presented by Morgan \cite{mor:09} we have similarly introduced such a shadow construct for IIIf validating it on the example.
-We have investigated how the ignorance preservation can be expressed in the IIIf by an invariant \texttt{\ttIFC{\sigma}}.
-Furthermore, we have proved in this paper that the notion of \texttt{\ttIFC{\sigma}} is equivalent to NI.
-Most prominently, we could then establish Theorem 1 that shows that under a compatibility condition of the shadow with the refinement map \texttt{\ttecal}, security is preserved from the abstract to the concrete (refined) system.
+In this paper, we have re-considered the application of the IIIf on flightradar systems \cite{kam:24a} and their extension to information flow control.
+We investigated whether a shadow definition could be applied to establish a security preserving refinement for IIIf.
+Inspired by the concept of ``ignorance preservation'' presented by Morgan \cite{mor:09} we have defined a shadow construct for IIIf validating it on the example.
+We have investigated how the ignorance preservation can be expressed in the IIIf by an invariant \texttt{\ttIFC{\texttt{a}}}.
+Furthermore, we have proved in this paper that the notion of \texttt{\ttIFC{\texttt{a}}} is equivalent to $\text{NI}_{\texttt{a}}$.
+We have then revisited the notion of refinement in IIIf \cite{kam:19a,kam:20a}.
+Using the shadow and \texttt{\ttIFC{\texttt{a}}}, we could now characterize the refinement of information flow security establishing Theorem \ref{thm:IFCpreservation} that shows that under a compatibility condition on the shadow with the refinement map \texttt{\ttecal}, security is preserved from the abstract to the concrete (refined) system.

-We have discussed the new contributions at the end of the previous section.
-Different to Morgan \cite{mor:09}, we did not need to introduce an epistemic logic but concluded that it would be a useful extension to facilitate the definition of the global security policy for information flow security applications and in turn thereby also the definition of the shadow.

-The construction of the shadow is not given as a formal function that can be applied to a system specification.
-We illustrate the construction of shadow on examples and also give a closed form of ignorance in the Discussion section above (useful for formalizing the shadow).
-However, a general definition of shadow cannot be formalised in the IIIf framework.
-The shadow generalizes over the structure of the components of the \texttt{igraph} of an infrastructure.
-The formal definition -- possible on paper -- is too general for direct representation in Isabelle due to the level of embedding of the IIIf.
-It will be worthwhile to formalize this, however, as far as possible providing a more mechanical way of defining the shadow for a given specification.
-This is future work.